Skip to Content

 Diesel trucks, or pre-emission trucks, are trucks that were manufactured before 2010 and are not compliant with emissions standards.
 They are easier to maintain and have less complicated emissions systems.
 Their engines do not have emissions fluid or diesel particulate filters, and they do not have as many computer components or sensors.

-READ ALSO: How to Paint Camouflage Truck?
+READ ALSO: How Much Does It Cost to Raptor Line a Truck?

 However, the California Air Resources Board is considering banning a third of California’s heavy-duty trucks.
 The ban will make these vehicles illegal to operate, and could affect nearly seventy thousand trucks by 2022.
 It is not clear how the new regulations will affect trucks, but they could significantly impact the movement of goods through U.S. ports and the availability of drivers.